getherbie/herbie/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://github.com/getherbie/herbie/blob/master/LICENCE.md)
 [![PHP from Packagist](https://img.shields.io/packagist/php-v/getherbie/herbie.svg)](https://packagist.org/packages/getherbie/herbie)

 # Herbie CMS

-Herbie CMS is a Simple, Modern, Fast and Highly Customizable Flat-File Content Management System powered by PHP, Twig, Markdown, Textile, reStructuredText and other Human-Readable Text Files.
+> With Herbie CMS you create a simple but fully functional website or blog in no time and with little effort.

 ## About Herbie CMS

-With Herbie CMS you are able to create a fully functional website or blog in a short amount of time and with little effort.
+Herbie CMS is a Simple, Modern, Fast and Highly Customizable Flat-File Content Management System powered by PHP, Twig, Markdown, Textile, reStructuredText and other Human-Readable Text Files.

 Herbie CMS is powered by proven libraries: